TheBigBookMan/grad-dip/AWS Skill Builder/Architecture.md

 		- only comes through if its coming from an approved network
 	- AWS Direct Connect- establush a completely private and dedicated fiber connection from data center to AWS
 		- Physical line connecting your network to your AWS VPC
-		- good for compliuance security
+		- good for compliuance securityn
 - Use subnets to control the traffic permissions
 	- traffioc permissions will not look at the contents of the packet, just the sender to see if on the approved list
 - subnets can pass packets of information from one another, depending if the instance of that subnet allows it